 Further watching, listening, reading:

-● I’ve drawn from countless articles, tuning guides, and instructional videos in my research and wider learning here, with the key ones hyperlinked inline.
-Some of the most illustrative to check out are by Martin Taylor (How to tune by ear), Simon Powis (5 methods for classical guitar), Tommy Emmanuel (String care and tuning techniques), Peter Oberg (Classical guitar harmonic tuning), and of course James Taylor (Bonus tuning lesson).
+● I’ve drawn from countless articles, tuning guides, and instructional videos in my research and wider learning here, with most hyperlinked inline.
+The best is probably Gerald Klickstein’s Tuning the Guitar by Ear – although many others are great, including by Martin Taylor (How to tune by ear), Simon Powis (5 methods for classical guitar), Tommy Emmanuel (String care and tuning techniques), Peter Oberg (Classical guitar harmonic tuning), and of course James Taylor (Bonus tuning lesson).

-● Or you can peruse the part of YouTube full of ‘frequency sweeps’ and other such auditory oddities, including the ‘hyperpiano’, an invention by Kevin Hobby and Bill Sethares which uses inharmonicity and asymmetric string designs to produce an array of otherworldly intervallic tensions.
+● And hear the ‘hyperpiano’, an invention by Kevin Hobby and Bill Sethares which uses inharmonicity and asymmetric string designs to produce an array of otherworldly intervallic tensions.
 Apart from being captivatingly strange-sounding as a solo instrument, it also led to the creation of what must surely be the world’s first microtonal glitch-hop (hyper)piano track.